Is My Vision Too Bad for LASIK?

-Have you ever wondered, “Is my vision too bad for LASIK eye surgery?”
+Have you ever wondered, “Is my vision too bad for LASIK?” or “Can you get LASIK with really bad vision?”
 If so, Eye Center of Texas has some news that just might make your day.
 Technology has improved such that patients with severe vision impairments may be able to achieve improved vision with LASIK eye surgery.

 Learn about the wide range of eye power levels compatible with LASIK and other requirements for LASIK eye surgery today.